seadowg/collect-design/prototypes/revised-main-menu/README.md

 The buttons on the Main Menu have also been changed to [Material Buttons](https://material.io/components/buttons/) and the primary color for the app has been changed to a grey (#E0E0E0) so the buttons don't end up being the same color as the background.
 This is also reflected on the Toolbar.
 The buttons have extra top/bottom padding to ~~keep them chunky~~ make sure they occupy roughly the same amount of space as the old ones.

+The Material Buttons aren't use the "all caps" style as suggested in the spec.
+This was based on data around all caps being less accessible.

 We'd eventually want to change the primary color to be something nicer but this lets us take the visual changes one step at a time.